Interview with a REL: Cristina Mihaiu

 Do you remember your first time in court?

 Yes, I do, and I will always remember that day.
 Firstly, I want to mention that, in civil law, there is no difference between a Solicitor and Barrister as in the common law, and there is only one profession of Lawyer.
-European Lawyers are “all inclusive”, as they are trained to practise as a Solicitor and Barrister.
+European Lawyers are “all inclusive”, as they are trained to practice as a Solicitor and Barrister.

 My first day in court took place during the first week of my training contract.
 I attended court with my supervisor for a small theft case.
 The Court, the equivalent of a Magistrate Court in the UK, was very crowded that day.
 The day before, my supervisor handed me the file to study.
 When I arrived to the Court, I was relaxed and I could not wait to see how the court hearings were taking place and hear the pleadings of the Lawyers.
-However, just a few minutes before the hearing was set to begin, my supervisor informed me that I will need to make the submissions and stand up to talk infront of the court.
+However, just a few minutes before the hearing was set to begin, my supervisor informed me that I will need to make the submissions and stand up to talk Infront of the court.
 Despite being nervous and anxious, I remember that I talked, a lot, until the Judge had to stop me.
-I can proudly say that the outcome was in our favour and our client was acquitted.
+I can proudly say that the outcome was in our favor and our client was acquitted.

 With that occasion, I realized that the courtroom is where I always wanted to be.

 For about seven years I was defending a world-renowned University professor, one of the most famous specialists in statistics and data mining, he was accused of taking bribe.
 I noticed that certain procedural errors had been made in this case and that the evidence against him was not sustainable beyond resonable doubt, I decided to represent him.
 Since corruption is such an important issue in Eastern European Countries, I knew that I had taken the risk of being classified as the „Devil`s advocate”.
 However, I also knew that everyone has the right to be defended and the presumption of innocence is the legal principle that one is considered innocent until proven guilty.